 How will I meet with my counselor?

-All counseling services are currently offered virtually!
-You can speak to your counselor on Zoom or by phone.
+Counseling appointments are available in person and virtually.
+For virtual appointments, you can speak to your counselor on Zoom or by phone.

 Who will my counselor be?

 You will work with the same counselor throughout your time in short-term counseling.

 You will typically meet with your counselor on a biweekly basis.
 The frequency and exact number of appointments will be decided by you and your counselor based on your clinical needs.

 If you need more than a few appointments – or if you want to meet with a counselor more frequently (weekly or twice weekly) – short-term counseling isn’t the right choice for you.